xquery/rxq/README.md

 declare
    %rxq:GET
-   rxq:path('/address/id/(.*)')
+   %rxq:path('/address/id/(.*)')
 function ex1:get-address($id){
    ....
 };
 ```
-The above ex1:get-address() function is invoked when there is an HTTP GET Request on URL /address/id/(.*) where the regex at the end represents the actual id, which could be used by the function to lookup some xml.
+The above ex1:get-address() function is invoked when there is an HTTP GET Request on URL /address/id/(.*).
 The routing 'magic' is taken care of by the rxq-rewriter.xqy (which you attach to MarkLogic appserver).

+The value for the ex1:get-address function's $id variable is taken from the first regex capture group in the url as specified by rxq:path (e.g. provided in the url itself).
+The $id value can be used by some search to lookup a value.

 RXQ supports 3 annotations at this time;